alialfa/online-store__kofy-house/README.md

 The goal of the Kofy House project was to create a functional front-end online store where a user can see what we are about, visit a store where coffee brewing machines, beans and books are available.
 Load the items to a cart, obtain a real time total bill and simulate a purchase checkout for all the items.

 ## INSTALLATION:
-This project requires no installation as it is a series of interlinked html pages.
+This project requires no installation as it is a series of inter-linked html pages.
 Clone it to your local repo, navigate to the main folder and run the 'index.html' file, this will open the site's landing page in your browser.

 ## USAGE: